Autonomous vehicles: Boston’s approach

 Our testing partners are collaborative in this effort and often exceed the safety standards put in place.

 The City approved Optimus Ride for on-street testing in the Raymond Flynn Marine Park in June 2017.
-Optimus Ride is currently testing in the Raymond Flynn Marine Park and portions of the Seaport.
+Optimus Ride is currently testing in the Raymond Flynn Marine Park.
+In 2020 they were approved to expand testing to the rest of the South Boston Waterfront.

 Review the related documents section below for more testing details.